Just a few days ago,

 "This Trans Woman Is Tired of Talking About Bathrooms, Too," by Mari Brighe

-"Since Obergefell v.
-Hodges decided the issue of marriage equality once and for all, no other LGBTQ rights issue seems to have occupied so much of the political zeitgeist as where transgender people void their bladders and change their clothes.
+decided the issue of marriage equality once and for all, no other LGBTQ rights issue seems to have occupied so much of the political zeitgeist as Obergefell v.
+Hodges where transgender people void their bladders and change their clothes.
 For the last two years, battles have raged in state legislatures, school boards, court rooms, and the media regarding where someone like me ought to go pee.
 This fight has forced trans folks to pour emotional labor into reassuring the wider cisgender public that we have no puerile interest behind our interest in bathroom access — by writing think-pieces, posting on social media, and appearing on cable news shows to defend our rights to simply relieve ourselves in peace in the restrooms appropriate to our gender expression.
 Quite frankly, I'm really effing tired about talking to the public about my basic biological need to excrete waste."
+Read it here.

 "What If Guns Were As Hard To Get As Abortions?" by Marie Solis